jarny/biojs-vis-mds/README.md

 #### .draw()

 Generate the actual visualisation.
-Prior to calling this function, the instance will be constructed but nothing will have been added to the DOM.
+Prior to calling this function, the instance will be initialised but nothing will have been added to the DOM.
+Thus you could store MDS visualisations in a data structure until such time as you need to `draw` them.

 ### Event Handlers

-Some handlers are provided for some basic plot events, such as highlighting a group of data.
+Handlers which execute some basic plot events, such as highlighting a group of data.
+See the examples for how exactly these should be used.
 If you wish to add your own handlers and aren't familiar with Plotly, copying the implementation of these handlers is a good place to start.

 #### .handlers.hoverGroup
 #### .handlers.highlightGroup